 Does this all sound impossible?
 Well, a few years back after I had some time on the HV system, I was at the annual JP Rocky Mountain 3-Gun Championship at the NRA Whittington Center.
 With Tate Moots (top sniper for the DOE) watching, I entered just that information on my ballistic computer and hit a 12" plate using my .260 MOR-07 with my cold bore shot using the hold-offs displayed.
 Needless to say, I felt pretty good.
 I've since used the system in a number of matches with outstanding results not possible with any other system I've used.

-With that said, the HV reticle system can be had in the Busnell HDMR, US Optics, and Leupold M series scopes as an option, so you have a range of prices and opportunities for scopes equipped with frontal plane HV reticles.
+With that said, the HV reticle system can be had in the Busnell HDMR or US Optics scopes as an option, so you have a range of prices and opportunities for scopes equipped with frontal plane HV reticles.
 While the Horus Vision system is not for every shooter or every application, for those willing to do a little homework and put in the practice in order, you're all but assured outstanding long-range hit probabilities exceeding any expectations or previous experience.

 PDF download file of printable targets to maximize your ability to shoot the tightest possible groups with a variety of optics at various ranges.